Z0rdak/RepetierSharp/README.md

 ### Versioning

-This library is build against and tested with RepetierServer version 1.2.0.
+This library is up to date with RepetierServer version 1.2.0.
 The serialization for most commands and events should be working with earlier versions, but there is the possibilty of crashes when using RepetierSharp with earlier versions due to undocumented changes.

 Note that you are still able to use RepetierSharp by just using the version independent event handlers for events and command responses: `OnRawEvent(string eventName, string printer, byte[] payload)` and `OnRawResponse(int callbackID, string command, byte[] response)` respectively.